 Where to Go

-Unfortunately you can't claim your tax back in every place you shop in Buenos Aires - it's only possible on goods that have been made in Argentina and it's only available with more established local boutiques, brands and designers.
+Unfortunately you can't claim your tax back in every place you shop - it's only possible on goods that have been made in Argentina and it's only available with more established local boutiques, brands and designers.
 Look out for the blue and white Global Blue Tax Free Shopping sticker in shop windows.

 When paying for your item, ask the shop assistant for a Tax Free Form.
 Every shop has a slightly different system but most will ask for your passport number, form of ID and home address to allow them to issue the form so always have those handy.
 You will then be given a Global Blue form with your receipt.
 Keep this form (which you may need to finish completing yourself) and the receipt in a safe place.
 Without it, you can’t get that refund!